 This CPS applies to the complete hierarchy of Certificates issued by GlobalSign.
 The purpose of this CPS is to present the GlobalSign practices and procedures in managing Certificates and to demonstrate compliance with requirements pertaining to the issuance of Certificates according to GlobalSign's own and industry requirements pursuant to the standards set out above.
 Additionally, eIDAS Regulation (Regulation (EU)N910/2014) provides for the recognition of electronic signatures that are used for the purposes of authentication or non-repudiation/contentCommitment.
 In this regard, GlobalSign operates within the scope of the applicable sections of the Law when delivering its services.
-This CPS aims to document the GlobalSign in delivery of certification services and management of the Certificate life cycle of any issued Subordinate CA, client, server and other purpose end entity Certificates.
+This CPS aims to document GlobalSign's delivery of certification services and management of the Certificate lifecycle of any issued Subordinate CA, client, server and other purpose end entity Certificates.
 The Certificate types addressed in this CPS are the following:

-PersonalSign 1 A personal Certificate of low assurance PersonalSign 2 A personal Certificate of medium assurance PersonalSign 2 Pro A personal Certificate of medium assurance with reference to professional context PersonalSign 2 Pro DepartmentSign A machine, device, department, or role Certificate of medium assurance with reference to professional context PersonalSign 3 Pro A personal Certificate of high assurance with reference to professional context PersonalSign Partners A private Certification Authority created as a trust anchor issuing PersonalSign 2 Pro or PersonalSign 2 Pro DepartmentSign Noble Energy A machine, device, department, or role Certificate of medium Nobic Energy assurance with reference to professional context IntranetSSL A Certificate to authenticate web servers which does not chain to IntranetOOL a publically trusted GlobalSign Root DomainSSL A Certificate to authenticate web servers AlphaSSL A Certificate to authenticate web servers OrganizationSSL & ICPEdu A Certificate to authenticate web servers ExtendedSSL 1 A Certificate to authenticate web servers GlobalSign Timestamping A Certificate to authenticate time sources GlobalSign Timestamping A Certificate to autrenticate time sources AATL A Certificate of medium hardware assurance for use with Adobe AATL and Microsoft Office documents Code Signing 2 A Certificate to authenticate data objects Extended Validation Code Signing 1 A Certificate to authenticate data objects North American Energy Standard Board A personal, role, server or device Certificate of either (NAESB) Authorized CA Certificates rudimentary, basic, medium, or high assurance with reference to professional context authorized by an Authorized Certification Authority PDF Signing for Adobe CDS 3 A Certificate of medium hardware assurance chained to the Adobe Root CA which may have reference to a professional context.
+PersonalSign 1 A personal Certificate of low assurance PersonalSign 2 A personal Certificate of medium assurance PersonalSign 2 Pro A personal Certificate of medium assurance with reference to professional context PersonalSign 2 Pro DepartmentSign A machine, device, department, or role Certificate of medium assurance with reference to professional context PersonalSign 3 Pro A personal Certificate of high assurance with reference to professional context PersonalSign Partners A private Certification Authority created as a trust anchor issuing PersonalSign 2 Pro or PersonalSign 2 Pro DepartmentSign Noble Energy A machine, device, department, or role Certificate of medium 1.1.1001 assurance with reference to professional context IntranetSSL A Certificate to authenticate web servers which does not chain to Di-00I a publicly trusted GlobalSign Root DomainSSL A Certificate to authenticate web servers AlphaSSL A Certificate to authenticate web servers OrganizationSSL & ICPEdu A Certificate to authenticate web servers ExtendedSSL 1 A Certificate to authenticate web servers GlobalSign Timestamping A Certificate to authenticate time sources AATL A Certificate of medium hardware assurance for use with Adobe / · · · · = AATL and Microsoft Office documents Code Signing 2 A Certificate to authenticate data objects Extended Validation Code Signing 1 A Certificate to authenticate data objects North American Energy Standard Board A personal, role, server or device Certificate of either (NAESB) Authorized CA Certificates rudimentary, basic, or medium, with reference to professional context authorized by an Authorized Certification Authority PDF Signing for Adobe CDS 3 A Certificate of medium hardware assurance chained to the Adobe Root CA which may have reference to a professional context.
 PersonalSign for Adobe CDS A Certificate issued to natural persons (individuals) without a professional context in affiliation with an organization for the purpose of signing Adobe PDF documents.
-PersonalSign Pro for Adobe CDS A personal digital ID issued with reference to professional context for the purpose of signing Adobe PDF documents DepartmentSign for Adobe CDS A role-based certificate with reference to professional context for the purpose of signing Adobe PDF documents Trusted Root/Intermediate signing for An intermediate CA that enters the GlobalSign hierarchy.
-Adobe/AATL Timestamping for Adobe CDS A Certificate to authenticate time sources Test Digital Certificate for Adobe CDS A Certificate for test or demonstration purposes which does not require hardware Assurance Hosted Root A service whereby GlobalSign maintains a Root Key and Certificate on behalf of a non GlobalSign entity and in parallel provides a cross certificate until such time as the Root has been embedded into Root stores.
-The non GlobalSign entity procures a WebTrust audit in their name during this period.
+PersonalSign Pro for Adobe CDS A personal digital ID issued with reference to professional context for the purpose of signing Adobe PDF documents DepartmentSign for Adobe CDS A role-based certificate with reference to professional context for the purpose of signing Adobe PDF documents Intermediate signing for Adobe/AATL An intermediate CA that enters the GlobalSign hierarchy.
+Timestamping for Adobe CDS A Certificate to authenticate time sources

 1 These Certificates are issued and managed in accordance with the CA/Browser Forum EV Guidelines and EV Code Signing Guidelines.
-The remaining Certificate types shall be issued and managed in accordance with the Baseline Requirements if so indicated by the inclusion of CA/Browser Forum Policy OIDs as detailed in Section 1.2 below.
+The remaining Certificate types shall be issued and managed in accordance with the Baseline Requirements if so, indicated by the inclusion of CA/Browser Forum Policy OIDs as detailed in Section 1.2 below.

-2 These Certificates are issued and managed in accordance with the CA Security Council Code Signing Guidelines.
+2 These Certificates are issued and managed in accordance with the CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Code Signing Certificates.